gscrow/dressipi-com/privacy.markdown

 Under data protection laws, we can only transfer your personal data to a country outside the UK where :

 - The UK government has decided the particular country ensures an adequate level of protection of personal data (known as an ‘adequacy regulation’) further to Article 45 of the UK GDPR.
-A list of countries the UK currently has adequacy regulations in relation to is available here.
-We rely on adequacy regulations for transfers to the following countries:
+A list of countries the UK currently has adequacy regulations in relation to is available.

 - There are appropriate safeguards in place, together with enforceable rights and effective legal remedies for you, or
 - A specific exception applies under relevant data protection law.

 Whenever we transfer your personal data out of the EEA and need to ensure a similar degree of protection is afforded to your personal data, we make sure that at least one of the following safeguards is implemented: